top of page

 Since USIP’s founding, the institution evolved from a small office on K Street to a multi-million-dollar, marble-and-glass cathedral on the National Mall, situated across from the Department of State and near the Lincoln Memorial, funded 50-50 by USAID and Congress, with generous contributions from the Pentagon and Departmnet of State, stretching the Institute's supposed 52 million dollar budget to well over 120 million dollars, not even counting private donations or the millions in the endowment.
 Throughout USIP’s forty years, the Institute received criticism from both the left and the right.
 Leftist critics argued that the institution advanced U.S. counter-terrorism aims, journalists attacked USIP for never establishing a museum of peace, and right-wingers argued that USIP was a worse than useless retirement home for ambassadors and diplomats.
 And all these criticisms are, to some extent, valid.
 The Institute, of course, considered itself successful, citing its interventions in peace negotiations in Bosnia, Malaysia, Sri Lanka, Colombia, Afghanistan, and Iraq, as well as its twelve teams in country offices worldwide.
 As well, of course, its track record of service to the Pentagon, DOS, and USAID.

-Where the Department of State ended and USIP began, and where USAID’s little tentacles puckered lightly on the paycheck was always complicated and unclear.
+Over the years, critics would note that it was always unclear where the Department of State and USAID ended and USIP began.
 University money greased the wheels, and dollars from Qatar, Singapore, and the UN were almost always floating in.
 Often, salaries were paid from 3-4 sources simultaneously, stirring the institutional pot and mixing money and interests as if there was a single interest, rather than the disparate interests of 4-5 organizations across three continents.
 “Experts” typically had contracts with all three simultaneously, making their titles ten lines long.
 These ambiguous sages had speaking roles, professorships, and book deals, from Jakarta to George Mason, and they were in charge.
-And all for what?
-What was the great victory of all this money and work?
+Then DOGE came and emptied the building.
+For a time, Darren Beattie was the President.
+And as of today, USIP is now the Donald J. Trump Institute of Peace.

 Let’s imagine the opposite of USIP.
 A USIP that uses its strange institutional position and power for good and useful ends rather than bad and useless ends.
 A USIP that is aligned with the populist right, rather than the liberal left.
 The authorizing congressional statute that created USIP is a beautiful document that essentially allows for USIP to be used for almost anything, as long as it is related to “peace.”
 And “peace” can mean many things.
 An unintelligent and vindictive right-wing would destroy USIP.
 But this would be a pyrrhic victory.
 Because liberals are great at building institutions.
 They will retreat, and as soon as we get a few too many D’s checked at the ballot box, USIP will be back, more sure of itself than ever.
 Even if Congress destroys USIP, the people will move to all the other nodes of the cathedral.
 They already are.
 Browse Georgetown’s list of newly hired faculty, and you’ll find DOS, USAID, and USIP employees, bruised, afraid, and in retreat, but ready to salt your earth when presidential power is in their hands again.
 Destroying USIP creates a short-term absence of power that others will inhabit like shadows and return to as soon as they can.
 You are in an institutional war with shadows.
 And the only thing that destroys shadows is light.